eejahromi/EJImageLiker/README.md

 Usage
 ==================
--Add the like icons to your project's Assets catalog
+-Add the like icons to your project's Assets catalog (Make sure the icon names match what's in the file "Favorite" and "Favorite-black")

 Create an instance of EJImageLiker
 ```objective-c